jimbobbennett/pi-hat-cam/README.md

 ## Deploy the code

 Once you have the storage account, it's time to deploy the code.
+The code is fully documented and commented, so check out the [`app.py`](./pi-app/app.py) file to see how it all works.

 ### Configure the Pi